 - Click the Pen icon at the bottom of the compose window.

-- Select the desired signature by clicking on it.
+- Select the signature by clicking on it.
 It will automatically appear in your email.

-Tip: If you misclicked and selected the wrong signature, you don’t need to delete it manually.
-Simply click the Pen icon again and select a different one.
+Tip: If you misclicked and selected the wrong signature, simply click the Pen icon again and select a different one.

-Note: The Pen icon also gives you access to the signature settings.
-So, you can easily create a new one if you need to.
-Just click the Pen icon > Manage signatures, and the settings will open immediately.
+Note: The Pen icon also gives you access to the Signature settings.
+Just click the Pen icon > Manage signatures.

 How to set up signatures in Gmail for replies/forwards: auto signature